jerickjoe111/launch-school/JS210/02_functions_and_variable_scope/lesson_notes.md

 `let`, `const` and `var` declarations are hoisted, but:

 - When a `var` variable is hoisted, JavaScript gives it an initial provisional value of `undefined`
-- When `let` or `const` variables are hoisted, they are not given an initial value at all, but the program is aware of their presence anyway: they are left in an 'unset' state (Temporal Dead Zone)
+- When `let` or `const` variables are hoisted, they are not given an initial value at all, but the program is aware of their presence anyway: they are left in an 'unset' state (_Temporal Dead Zone_)

 ## Hoisting for Function Declarations

 JavaScript also hoists function declarations to the top of the scope: it hoists the entire function declaration, including its body.
 This means that we can invoke a function before its declaration.

-Function declaration have function scope: hoisting also occurs with nested functions.
+Function declarations have function scope: hoisting also occurs with nested functions.

 The precises hoisting behavior you'll see if you nest a function inside a block is inconsistent.